 Exosomes - Exosomes are nano-sized, membrane-enclosed vesicles, or "bubbles", that are filled with select molecules, including proteins, RNAs and microRNAs, which, when released, send messages to neighboring cells to regulate cellular functions.
-We expect to spend approximately \$2.0 million to \$3.0 million during 2016 in preclinical expenses related to the exosomes program.
+We expect to spend approximately \$2.5 million to \$3.5 million during 2016 in preclinical and other research expenses related to the exosomes program.
 Capricor is currently engaged in pre-clinical testing of exosomes to explore their therapeutic potential.